fadhlillah2/kafka-assessment/README.md

 ### Steps to Run

 1. Make sure your Kafka server is running.
-If not, start it.
+If not, start it. (recomended to using docker)

 2. Create a Kafka topic named `UserProfiles`.